aaron-grau/curic/ruby/homeworks/questions/git-workflow-exercises.md

 ## Do it visually

 Draw out on paper how you would represent unstaged, staged, and committed changes.
 Use boxes, circles, and arrows to represent what's going on.
 It's OK if you don't have a perfect mental model.
-You'll be comparing with partners tomorrow.

 ## Bonus